pambule/Pilvo-Rest/README.md

 # Pilvo-Rest
-This project performs validation on Pilvo Rest Api calls
+This project performs validation of Pilvo Rest Api calls.

 # Prerequisite
 You need Python 3 and pyTest to run code.